onera/Cassiopee/Cassiopee/CPlot/doc/source/tkCassiopee.rst

 Cassiopee:Render
 -----------------

+This menu gathers applets related to advanced rendering options.

     - **tkRenderTree**: enables to set texture files in tree.
     - **tkRenderSet**: enables to chose the color and material of each zone.
     - **tkStereo**: enable the stereo anaglyph mode.